 As this cycle continues, dependence can form.
 The brain and body begin to rely on the medication to function “normally,” and stopping suddenly may trigger withdrawal symptoms such as fatigue, depression, sleep problems, or intense cravings.
 In more severe cases, misuse progresses to a substance use disorder, where compulsive drug-seeking and continued use persist despite negative consequences at work, school, or in relationships.

 The risk is especially high when Adderall is taken without medical supervision.
 Recreational use—such as taking the drug to stay awake, suppress appetite, or enhance performance—pushes the brain’s reward system beyond its natural balance.
-Over time, this not only increases the likelihood of addiction but also places stress on the cardiovascular system, mood regulation, and metabolic processes.
+Finding effective adderall addiction treatment is essential for restoring this balance and protecting cardiovascular health.

 Signs of Adderall dependence and withdrawal